evidentlyai/evidently/docs/book/tests-and-reports/output_formats.md

 You can save the output of a Report or Test Suite as an Evidently JSON `snapshot`.

 {% hint style="info" %}
-**How is a JSON snapshot different from `json()`?**.
-A snapshot contains all supplementary and render data.
-This lets you restore the output in any available Evidently format without accessing the initial raw data.
+**How is a JSON snapshot different from `json()`?** A snapshot contains all supplementary and render data.
+This lets you restore the output in any Evidently format (like HTML) without accessing the initial raw data.
 {% endhint %}

 This is a rich JSON format used for storing the evaluation results on Evidently platform.
 When you save Reports or Test Suites to the platform, a snapshot is generated automatically.
 However, you can also generate and save a snapshot explicitly.